-Looking for a multicooker that won’t take up all of your kitchen surface?
-While it might feel like the world of pressure cookers and slow cookers only caters for families the size of the Waltons, we decided to take Lakeland’s Mini Multicooker for a spin, and see if slow cooking for one can be a viable option.
+Looking for one of the best Instant Pot alternatives that won’t take up all of your kitchen surface?
+While it might feel like the world of multi-cookers, which combine pressure cooking and slow cooking in one device, only caters for families the size of the Waltons, we decided to take Lakeland’s Mini Multicooker for a spin, and see if slow cooking for one can be a viable option.

 After all, why pay out for a blimp-sized machine when you don’t need to batch cook or perhaps don’t have a freezer?
 Lakeland’s Mini machine strips it back to the bare essentials in a small, compact model.
 Does it still deliver on convenience?
 Let’s find out.